TheLocehiliosan/yadm/yadm.md

               of invoking your shell, that command will be run with all of the Git variables exposed to the command's environment.

-              Emacs Tramp and Magit can manage files by using this  configura-
+              Emacs Tramp and Magit can manage files by using this  configura‐
               tion:

                   (add-to-list 'tramp-methods